katyanna/cadernin/README.md

 Are you feeling blue and introspective?
 Write it down.

-When you write it down, the thing becomes tangible and way more easy to deal with.
+When you write it down, the thing becomes tangible and way easier to deal with.

 For that, use writedown.

+(yes, that's me putting my business degree to action, thank you very much)

 ## Contributing